Hi! You've reached our website for customers based outside of the United States.

 Commodities can broadly be classified into two main types, 'Hard Commodities' and 'Soft Commodities'.
 Hard commodities refer to commodities that require extraction or mining.
 Examples of these commodities include iron ore, crude oil and precious metals.
-Soft commodities, on the other hand, are typically agricultural products like coffee, corn, Cotton, wheat and livestock such as live cattle.
+Soft commodities, on the other hand, are typically agricultural products like coffee, corn, cotton, wheat and livestock such as live cattle.
 Furthermore, soft commodities are considered the oldest traded types of commodities and also go by the name ‘softs,’ ‘tropical commodities,’ or ‘food and fibre commodities.’

 For those wishing to trade commodities, there are several ways to go about it - for example, you can trade futures contracts on a Futures Exchange.
 A futures contract is a contract which requires the contract holder to Buy or Sell a commodity at a fixed price at a future delivery date.